Four Grade Levels in One Year: Former Foster Child Finds Success and Confidence with Dyslexia Games

 She would boss the extrovert in me around, and make her sit quietly with art supplies and large stacks of books by a sunny window with beautiful music playing in the background, interrupted only by well behaved and precious children, who just want to cuddle up with books and kittens.

 The introvert in me is a strong woman who loves to bring order out of chaos, and she’s great at delegating all the busywork to everyone else.
 She’s also the girl that orders salads and says no to cheesecake.
 She doesn’t like driving much, and feels her best when she’s by a warm fire crocheting afghans and listening to Ted Talks.
 She sees what the world should be, and constantly ponders how to make it so.
-She’s patient and wants to be be well prepared for whatever comes her way, seeking to control whatever comes her way, creating the future she envisions, at the heart of her home, welcoming others in, but hesitant to venture out.
+She’s patient and wants to be well prepared for whatever comes her way, seeking to control whatever comes her way, creating the future she envisions, at the heart of her home, welcoming others in, but hesitant to venture out.
 She is pained by the disorder and opts for her comfort zone where she dreams up alternative worlds.

 She’s gone.
 Did she starved to death a couple weeks ago?
 Maybe she hibernated and I haven’t heard from her since.
 She’s no longer fighting for her quiet, space, focus and thinking time.
 What happened to her?
 Six weeks ago I answered my life’s calling and stepped out of my comfort zone, and she simply didn’t come with me.